 Locally made bed-in-a-box mattresses deliver more benefits than just supporting the local economy.

-When you choose to buy an American made mattress, you can rest easy knowing that it's freshly vacuum sealed and will contain fewer VOCs and will come without an overpowering ‘foam’ smell that mattresses can have when they are vacuums sealed for too long.
+When you choose to buy an American-made mattress, you can rest easy knowing that it's freshly vacuum-sealed and has low VOCs.
+The mattresses will come without any overpowering ‘foam’ smell which can happen when they are vacuum-sealed for too long.

 Most mattresses should last up to 7 years - the best ones will last longer.
 It depends on the quality of the constitution, as well as how well you look after it.
 Regardless, look at the mattress warranty period closely to ensure the mattress has a quality guarantee.